Get new exclusive access to healthcare business reports & breaking news

-After months of pressure, the U.S. Food and Drug Administration (FDA) has moved in to regulate and restrict the sale of of e-cigarettes.
-The ultimate goal is to remove fruity flavours that have been blamed for the surge in use among teens.
+After months of pressure, the U.S. Food and Drug Administration (FDA) has moved in to regulate and restrict the sale of e-cigarettes.
+The ultimate goal is to remove fruity flavors that have been blamed for the surge in use among teens.

-The draft regulations come shortly after an Illinois senate committee approved a proposal to raise the minimum age for purchasing cigarettes, e-cigaretes, vapes and chewing tobacco from 18 to 21.
+The draft regulations come shortly after an Illinois senate committee approved a proposal to raise the minimum age for purchasing cigarettes, e-cigarettes, vapes, and chewing tobacco from 18 to 21.
 The legislators argued that the dramatic rise of e-cigarette use, mostly because of easily concealable products and fruit and candy flavors, necessitated the need to raise the limit.